 Free School Meals

-If you feel that your child is eligible for free school meals a claim form is available from the school office.
+If you feel that your child is eligible for free school meals please contact Swindon Borough Council for more details.
 All information is confidential.

 After lunch the students may go on to the playground or enjoy an activity indoors.
-They are supervised by two senior midday supervisors plus at least four other supervisors.
+They are supervised by our team of MDSA’s.
 We expect students to behave in a reasonable manner at lunchtime.
 Students are permitted to bring snacks into school, to be eaten only at break times.

 Students are encouraged to bring water each day in their own secure drinks bottle for drinking at appropriate times throughout the school day.